projecttacoma/fqm-execution/README.md

   -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set there)
   -e, --measurement-period-end <date>         end date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there)
-  -h, --help                                  display help for command
+  -h, --help                                  display help for command -a, --vs-api-key <key>                      API key, to authenticate against the valueset service to be used for resolving missing valuesets
 ```

 E.g.